-Burrowing Owl, American Badger, and Monterey Shrew
+Burrowing Owl, American Badger, Monterey Shrew, and Northern California Legless Lizard shrew.

-BIO-26: A preconstruction survey shall be conducted no less than 14 days and no more than 30 days prior to any construction activities or any project activity likely to impact the burrowing owl, American badger, or Monterey shrew.
 The status of all dens will be determined and mapped.
 Known dens, if found occurring within the footprint of the activity, shall be monitored for three days with tracking medium and/or cameras to determine the current use.
 If Monterey shrew, burrowing owl, and/or American badger activity is observed during this period, the den shall be monitored for at least five consecutive days from the time of the observation to allow any resident animal to move to another den during its normal activity.